Dallas Startup Lawyer

 Can you help with Delaware C-Corp formation if I’m based in Texas?

 Yes.
 Many venture-backed startups form as Delaware C-Corps even when operations are in Texas.
-The right choice depends on your fundraising plans, ownership structure, and timeline.
+The right choice depends on fundraising plans, ownership structure, tax and operational considerations, and investor expectations.

 What’s the difference between a SAFE and a priced round?

-A SAFE is typically a simpler early-stage financing instrument that converts into equity later.
-A priced round sells equity at a set valuation and usually includes a more robust investor rights package.
+A SAFE is usually a simpler early-stage financing instrument that converts into equity later.
+A priced round sells equity at an agreed valuation and typically includes a more developed investor rights package.

 When should my startup start thinking about acquisition readiness?

-Earlier than most founders expect.
-Clean cap tables, clear IP ownership, consistent customer/vendor contracts, and organized records can make diligence faster and reduce deal friction.
+Usually earlier than founders expect.
+Clean cap tables, clear IP ownership, consistent contracts, and organized records can make diligence faster and reduce deal friction.

 Do you offer fixed-fee packages?

-In many cases, yes—especially for common startup projects like formation and standard financings.
-After an intro call, I can propose a scope and fee structure aligned with your needs.
+In many cases, yes, especially for common startup projects such as formation and some standard financing work.
+After an intro call, I can propose a scope and fee structure that fits the project.

 Can you review a term sheet for a Dallas startup?

 Yes.
-Term sheets often set the economic and control terms that flow through the final documents.
-A focused review can help you understand what’s standard, what’s negotiable, and what to prioritize based on your round and leverage.
+A term sheet often sets the economic and control points that carry through the final documents.
+A focused review can help founders understand what is standard, what is negotiable, and what to prioritize.

 Do you help Dallas startups with SAFE financings?

 Yes.
-I assist with drafting or reviewing SAFEs, aligning closing mechanics, and keeping your cap table and post-close records clean so you’re positioned for the next round.
+I assist with drafting or reviewing SAFEs, aligning closing mechanics, and keeping cap table and post-close records organized for the next round.

-Can you help with general corporate and transactional work for a Dallas-based startup?
+Can you help with general corporate and transactional work for a Dallas startup?

 Yes.
-Common projects include customer MSAs/SOWs and SaaS terms, employment and contractor agreements, option plan support, NDAs, vendor agreements, and practical commercial contract negotiation guidance.
+Common projects include customer MSAs and SOWs, SaaS terms, employment and contractor agreements, option plan support, NDAs, vendor agreements, and practical commercial contract negotiation support.

 Do you handle acquisitions for Dallas startups?